You might have heard about Superbugs which are resistant to all medicines. This is known as Anti-Microbial Resistance (AMR).

 - The Union health ministry’s Anti-Microbial Resistance awareness campaign urges people not to use medicines marked with a red vertical line, including antibiotics, without a doctor’s prescription.

-- These medicines are called as the ‘Medicines with the Red Line’.
+- These medicines are called the ‘Medicines with the Red Line’.

-- To check the irrational use of antibiotics, the ‘red line’ will helps the users to differentiate them from other drugs.
+- To check the irrational use of antibiotics, the ‘red line’ will help the users to differentiate them from other drugs.

 - This campaign is aimed at discouraging unnecessary prescription and over-the-counter sale of antibiotics causing drug resistance for several critical diseases including TB, malaria, urinary tract infection and even HIV.

-What are the other government Initiatives that helps to curb Anti-Microbial Resistance (AMR) in India?
+What are the other government Initiatives that help to curb Anti-Microbial Resistance (AMR) in India?

-The Union Health Minister of India in the international Conference on Anti-Microbial Resistance had stated that the first step in addressing the problem of AMR is to avoid the need for antibiotics at all in the first place.
-An improved water, vaccination, and sanitation may control the inappropriate antibiotic use indirectly.
+The Union Health Minister of India in the International Conference on Anti-Microbial Resistance had stated that the first step in addressing the problem of AMR is to avoid the need for antibiotics at all in the first place.
+Improved water, vaccination, and sanitation may control inappropriate antibiotic use indirectly.
 The main government policies that help in this process are: